-This report is the first document prepared by Tootsi Impex Inc. in compliance with Canada's new Bill S-211, which mandates businesses to report on their efforts to combat forced labour and child labour in supply chains.
-This is a joint report by Tootsi Impex and Natya Foods Ltd. for the financial year ending on July 31, 2023.
+This report is the second document prepared by Tootsi Impex Inc. in compliance with Canada's Bill S-211, which mandates entities with certain criteria to report on their efforts to combat forced labour and child labour in supply chains.
+This is a joint report by Tootsi Impex and Natya Foods Ltd. for the financial year ending on July 31, 2024.

-This report details Tootsi Impex's business and supply chain activities, identifies potential risks of forced and child labour, and outlines the preventive measures and future actions we are taking to address these issues.
-This report will be published annually to keep our clients and business partners informed about our ongoing commitment to transparency and the eradication of forced labour and child labour in our supply chain.
+This report details Tootsi Impex's business and supply chain activities, identifies potential risks of forced and child labour, and outlines the preventive measures and ongoing actions we are taking to address these issues.
+This report will continue to be published annually to keep our clients and business partners informed about our ongoing commitment to transparency and the eradication of forced labour and child labour in our supply chain.